Webierta/call-counter/README.md

 The App display the minutes consumed by outgoing calls in the current month (by default) or in a selected billing cycle.
 Outgoing calls can also be queried on a custom date range.

 *Call Counter* is Free and Open Source Software for the Android platform.
-The App is available in English and Spanish.
+The App is available in English, German and Spanish.

 ![Screenshot](https://raw.githubusercontent.com/Webierta/call-counter/main/fastlane/metadata/android/en-US/images/phoneScreenshots/Screenshot_2.jpg)
 ![Screenshot](https://raw.githubusercontent.com/Webierta/call-counter/main/fastlane/metadata/android/en-US/images/phoneScreenshots/Screenshot_1.jpg)